Brown Bear – Story About Saving the Nature

 Apart from Scandinavia and the Carpathian mountains, the region of Dinarides is of the rare parts of Europe where brown bear managed to survive.
 And that is not all.
 At the end of the last century, families of brown bear were brought from Slovenia and Croatia to Italy, Austria and Portugal, which is the reason why today this precious species exists in the Alps and the Pyrenees, where it used to close to extinction.
 Important advantage of Dinaric bear, which makes it different from those living in Scandinavia and the Carpathian mountains, is its genetic predisposition to adapt and survive in other parts of Europe, which proved to be crucial for the survival of the species in the rest of Europe.

-The WWF project “Protected regions for nature and people,” which aims at tracking and protecting brown bear in Montenegro and Serbia, is an example of how we should take care about protected species.
+The WWF project “Protected areas for nature and people” which aims at tracking and protecting brown bear in Montenegro and Serbia, is an example of how we should take care about protected species.
 A team of experts, led by Mr. Duškom Ćirović, professor at Faculty of Biology in Belgrade, is implementing this project in the National Park Tara in Serbia.
 Only this year, the team has marked nine bears.
 GPS necklaces that are places around the bears’ necks allow for tracking their movements.
 “In course of the next three years, we expect that the necklaces will send more than 40.000 precise locations (coordinates), which will enable us to follow the bears in real time and thereby to have better knowledge about their needs and threated that this protected species is facing,” explains professor Ćirović.

 In addition, camera traps have been set up in order to gather information how many animals and how frequently they come to collect food.